 But PolicyPak gives you everything you need to manage FileZilla.
 The fact is, you can’t afford to put your users in charge of the administration of this or any application.
 Ensure your FileZilla settings are dictated and ensured using PolicyPak.
 Get those settings out there using Group Policy, SCCM or your own management tool.
 Check out this video to see how it’s done.

 Manage Filezilla with PolicyPak video transcript

-Hi, this is Jeremy Moskowitz, Group Policy MVP and founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, former Group Policy MVP and founder of PolicyPak Software.
 In this video, we’re going to learn how to use PolicyPak to manage FileZilla.